elskater98/tanks-game/PACKAGE1.md

 In this way, we already got a Map object with its properties and methods to work with, some of which are detailed below.

 ## .create()

+Set to initialize and generate the map.

+### 1 .initWalls()

+Just to fullfill the array.

+### 2 .recursiveAlgorithm(int x, int y)

+When the recursive backtracking is applied.

-This algorithm uses a random shuffle of the directions (UP, DOWN, LEFT, RIGHT) and set a corridor symbol (' ') in the position passed by parameter, also we check the boundaries of the map and recalculate the next point to set a new corridor.
+This algorithm uses a random shuffle of the directions {UP, DOWN, LEFT, RIGHT} at each step to choose ramdonly the path, but setting a CORRIDOR_SYMBOL by default in the current position.

+Also, before stepforward we check the boundaries of the map, so thus, be able to recalculate the next point to set a new corridor.

+### 3 .avoidEndPath()

-After generating the map with only one single path we decide to create a method to avoid end paths, this method loops all the maps in X and Y, to set corridors.
+After generating the map with only one single path we decide to create a method to avoid end paths.

+This method loops all the maps in X and Y, to set corridors.
 Also, we set the location of the second character of this game in the centre of the map.

+### 4 .setRoom()

+Just to calculate and establish the commonly known room of ghost in pacman games.

+### 5 .simetrization()

-Finally, we decided to use symmetrization to avoid path problems.
+Finally, we decided to use symmetrization to avoid path problems and get a more aesthetic maze.
+Simply by copying one side into the other.

 ## Display Map